algorandfoundation/algokit-utils-ts/docs/capabilities/transfer.md

 - All properties in [`SendTransactionParams`](./transaction.md#sendtransactionparams)
 - `accountToFund: SendTransactionFrom | string` - The account that is to be funded
-- `fundingSource?: SendTransactionFrom | DispenserApiTestnetClient` - The account that is the source of funds or a dispenser API client.
+- `fundingSource?: SendTransactionFrom | TestNetDispenserApiClient` - The account that is the source of funds or a dispenser API client.
 If not specified, it will use the [dispenser](./account.md#dispenser)
 - `minSpendingBalance: AlgoAmount` - The minimum balance of ALGOs that the account should have available to spend (i.e., on top of the minimum balance requirement)
 - `minFundingIncrement?: AlgoAmount` - When issuing a funding amount, the minimum amount to transfer.
 This avoids many small transfers if this function gets called often on an active account
 - `transactionParams?: SuggestedParams` - The optional [transaction parameters](./transaction.md#transaction-params)
 - `note?: TransactionNote` - The [transaction note](./transaction.md#transaction-notes)

 The function calls Algod to find the current balance and minimum balance requirement, calculates the difference between those two numbers, and checks to see if it's more than the `minSpendingBalance`.
 If so, it will send the difference, or the `minFundingIncrement` if that is specified.
-If the `fundingSource` is an instance of `DispenserApiTestnetClient`, the function will use the dispenser API to fund the account.
+If the `fundingSource` is an instance of `TestNetDispenserApiClient`, the function will use the dispenser API to fund the account.
 Refer to [algokit-cli documentation](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/dispenser.md#ci-access-token) for details on obtaining an access token for AlgoKit TestNet Dispenser API.

 ## `transferAsset`